-At the end of this unit, you should be able to Discuss the attitude of the Muslims to Usury.

-Identify the evils of $Rib\bar{a}$ to individuals, to the economy and the society.
-Analyze the process of transformation of Islamic banking.
+- Discuss the attitude of the Muslims to Usury. - \blacktriangleright Identify the evils of Ribā to individuals, to the economy and the society. - > Analyze the process of transformation of Islamic banking.

 3.1 Attitude of the Muslims to Usury or Interest (Ribā)